 State Government vs Union Government of India

+Union government of India is also known as the central government of India.
 India is a sovereign, socialist, secular, democratic republic.
-Though government in India is federal in nature like the US, the central government in India has more powers than the federal government in US.
-This is where polity in India gets closer to the parliamentary system of democracy of UK.
+Though the government in India is federal in nature like the US, the central government in India has more powers than the federal government in US.
+This is where the polity in India gets closer to the parliamentary system of democracy of UK.
 The constitution of India talks about subjects (union list) that are within the jurisdiction of the central government, those that are within the jurisdiction of state governments (state list), and a concurrent list in which both central as well as state governments can make laws.
 National defense, foreign policy, currency and monetary policies are in Union list and looked after exclusively by central government.
-Central government has no role to play in these subjects and state governments make laws regarding subjects in their list as they deem fit for the welfare and development of the state.
-Some subjects are in concurrent list namely education, transport, criminal law etc where both governments can issue ordinances and enact laws.
+Central government has no role to play in the subjects that come under the state list.
+The leader of the Union government is the Prime Minister as he is the one with executive powers.

-• The powers of both central and state governments are clearly demarcated in the constitution of India
+• The powers of both central and state governments are clearly demarcated in the constitution of India.

-• State governments receive revenues from the central government in proportion to their population and area and also when they face a calamity
+• State governments receive revenues from the central government in proportion to their population and area and also when they face a calamity.

 • The leader of the union government is the Prime Minister while the leader of the state government is the Chief Minister of each state.